Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 There is very little chance users are not going to repay their loans to get back their collateral, so there is always going to be demand for USDH on the market.

-- As UST began dep-pegging to $0.98, panic drove users to sell their UST instead of scoop it up, because there was no incentive to acquire UST as both the stablecoin and LUNA death spiraled to zero.
+- As UST began dep-pegging to $0.98, panic drove users to exit their UST positions instead of scooping it up, because there was no incentive to acquire UST as both the stablecoin and LUNA death spiraled to zero.

 - As long as there is USDH on the market, there is collateral held in Hubble’s smart contracts.
 If there is no USDH, then there may be no collateral held in Hubble.